Skip to main content

 Panimula sa tagalog

-Current & Next Steps
+Next Steps

 Background

 Since 1962, the Port has successfully managed and balanced a mix of coastal-dependent uses on and around San Diego Bay for the people of California while striking a balance that respects both local perspectives and broader statewide public interests.
 The Port does this in a manner that promotes commerce, navigation, recreation, fisheries, and environmental stewardship consistent with the Port Act, the Coastal Act, and the Public Trust Doctrine.
 Based on this history and expertise, State Lands recognized the Port is in the best position to manage and ensure efficient oversight of the additional area, which is often referred to as the “donut hole” because it is encircled by tidelands and submerged lands already under Port management.
 The newly granted areas begin from the mouth of San Diego Bay down to and including the San Diego Bay National Wildlife Refuge.
 (Note: The area granted to the Port comprises tidelands and submerged lands only, not the water column.
 The granted area also does not include submerged lands managed by the U.S. Navy.)
 Prior to SB 507, the Port managed 2,404 acres of tidelands and 3,677 acres of submerged tidelands.
-Including the newly granted area, the Port now manages more than 14,000 of tidelands and submerged lands in and around San Diego Bay and along the Imperial Beach coastline.
+Including the newly granted area, the Port now manages more than 14,000 acres of tidelands and submerged lands in and around San Diego Bay and along the Imperial Beach coastline.